Our.vision.header Upscale

 Martina Lonati is a Research Technician at Biopixel Oceans Foundation, working on elasmobranch movement ecology, trophic ecology, and applied species conservation.
 Most of her work involves field-based research, with a particular interest in integrating artificial intelligence solutions to photographic identification and deploying remotely operated vehicles to survey elasmobranchs.

-Martina also works as a Research Technician for the Australian Institute of Marine Science, supporting the Integrated Marine Observing System (IMOS) acoustic receivers array.
 With thousands of diving hours spanning tropical to sub-polar ecosystems and depths down to 90 meters, she has worked as a diving instructor, technical diving guide, and scientific diver for the Great Barrier Reef Marine Park Authority.
 Her field capabilities extend to comprehensive boating and mountaineering experience, enabling operations in remote research locations.

 Gigi is a Research Assistant and Science Communicator at Biopixel Oceans Foundation.
 She completed a Master of Marine Biology at James Cook University as a Biopixel Oceans–affiliated student under Dr Adam Barnett, where her thesis focused on the reproductive ecology of reef manta rays (Mobula alfredi) on Australia’s east coast, in collaboration with Project Manta.